AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/token_portal/withdrawing_to_l1.md

 ## Withdrawing Privately

 This function works very similarly to the public version, except here we burn user’s private notes.
-Under the public function, paste this:
+Under the public function in your `main.nr`, paste this:

 #include_code exit_to_l1_private /yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust